 Unfortunately, my flight to Singapore was delayed 4,5h, so I had less time in the country than I anticipated.
 I did my research and had a list of places to visit, but I needed to focus on the best ones to make the most of my one day stay.
 What to do in Singapore in 24 hours?

 I started my trip from finding food.
 I was starving after the flight and was craving some Singaporean delicacies.
 The best place to eat in Singapore are the hawker centres.
-They are the huge food halls with the stalls from different countries.
+They are huge street food halls with stalls from different countries.
 I tried the spicy Laksa soup with coconut milk, dragon fruit juice and traditional coffee – very sweet and always with milk.

 On the way back from town I stopped for a meal in Chinatown, where I noticed the century eggs on the menu.
 Century egg, also called millennium egg, is a Chinese delicacy.
-It’s made by preserving an egg in the mixture of ash, salt, clay, quicklime and rice hulls for several weeks to several months.
+It’s made by preserving an egg in the mixture of ash, salt, clay, quicklime, and rice hulls for several weeks to several months.
 Surprisingly, it wasn’t that bad.
 When it comes to preserved products, the Icelandic rotten shark was much worse.

-Admire the Super Trees in the Gardens by the Bay
+#Admire the Super Trees in the Gardens by the Bay

 City in the Garden is a concept heavily promoted in Singapore.
 The country is very proud of its parks and gardens and for a reason.
 Especially the Gardens by the Bay which is an unforgettable experience.
 It’s a large public garden with two cooled conservatories and gigantic (and unreal) Super Trees.
 It’s located next to the Marina Bay Sands.

-It was the main point of my visit in Singapore and the reason, that I extended my stay in the country.
+It was the main point of my visit to Singapore and the reason, that I extended my stay in the country.
 I’m not a city person.
 I like cute little town and old buildings, but huge metropolises are not my thing.
 However, when I heard about Gardens by the Bay, I knew that I needed to visit them.

 Read more: Discover Gardens by the Bay

-Visit the iconic Marina Bay
+#Visit the iconic Marina Bay in Singapore

 Marina Bay is a famous bay in Singapore.
 That’s where you can find the Olympic Walk and all the tall buildings, dominated by the world-known Marina Bay Sands resort.
-The resort includes a shopping mall, the luxury hotel, casino and a convention centre.
+The resort includes a shopping mall, the luxury hotel, casino, and a convention centre.
 The hotel is renowned for its world‘s largest rooftop infinity pool overlooking the whole city, where everyone wants to take a selfie.
 Unfortunately, it’s only available to the hotel guests, but there is a way of having a sneak peek of it for free (see below).
-The mall has an artificial lake, expensive shops and reminds me a lot of Dubai.
+The mall has an artificial lake, expensive shops and reminds me of Dubai.
 You can walk by the water or take a boat and cruise along the bay.

-Have a walk by the Riverside
+#Have a walk by the Riverside

-- Merlion – Singapore’s mascot, a creature with a body of a fish and lion’s head.
+Singapore’s mascot, a creature with a body of a fish and a lion’s head.
 In my short time in the city, I managed to get there only after 1 am, on my way back from clubbing in Marina Bay Sands.
 It was empty and quiet.
 Only the city lights were reflecting in the calm bay waters.
 The Merlion, which is actually a fountain, was gently throwing the water into the air.

 Read more: Planning a trip to Asia?
 Read how to plan the perfect trip to Asia

-Party on the top – taste the Singapore’s nightlife
+#Party on the top – taste the Singapore’s nightlife

 If you are a girl and it’s Wednesday – you are lucky.
 Wednesdays are ladies night in Singapore, which means that girls get into the clubs for free and even get a complimentary drink with that.
 Pretty sweet, especially if you take alcohol prices in Singapore into consideration.
 Where to go partying in Singapore?